 The first rule of thumb for how to clean an engagement ring at home is to proceed with caution.
-Remember: this doesn’t have to be a deep, intensive clean — that’s what your professional jeweler is for.
-Using warm or hot (but not boiling) water, soak your ring in a soapy solution for up to 30 minutes.
-This softens any contaminants like hairspray, lotion, dirt, food, or dust that are stuck to your ring.
+Remember: this doesn’t have to be a deep, intensive clean—that’s what your professional jeweler is for.
+Start by using warm or hot (but not boiling) water to soak your ring in a soapy solution for up to 30 minutes.
+This softens contaminants like hairspray, lotion, dirt, food, and dust that are most likely stuck to your ring.

+If you’re working above a sink, close the drain first!
 Remove the ring from the water.
-If you’re working above a sink, remember to close the drain first!
-Take the soft-bristle toothbrush and gently scrub the ring — don’t use a lot of force or else you’ll risk scratching the stone and/or metal.
-If you still see dirt lodged in the ring after brushing, carefully use a toothpick to try and loosen the debris.
+Take the soft-bristle toothbrush and gently scrub the ring—do not use a lot of force, because you don't want to risk scratching the stone and/or metal.
+If you still see dirt that is clearly lodged in the ring after brushing, carefully use a toothpick to try and loosen the debris.

-With the sink drain closed, run the ring under cool water to wash off the soap.
-Be sure to hold the ring upside down and on each side, allowing the water to rinse from all angles and allow the water to flow through any openings in the setting.
-Alternatively, you can fill a bowl with water and rinse the ring off with your hands to rinse off the soap.
+With the sink drain still closed, run the ring under cool water to wash off the soap.
+Be sure to hold the ring upside down and on each side, allowing the water to rinse from all angles and flow through any openings in the setting.
+Alternatively, you can fill a bowl with water and gently swirl the ring around with your hands to rinse off the soap.

-Gently dry your ring using a lint-free cloth.
-Avoid using paper towels or regular bath towels, since they can leave microscopic scratches or fuzz on your ring.
+Gently dry your ring using the lint-free cloth.
+Avoid using paper towels or regular bath towels, since they can leave microscopic scratches or pieces of fuzz on your ring.
 If you have extra time, you can let the ring air dry on a ring dish or jewelry holder.
 Voilà!
 Your ring is now ready for its closeup.
-Snap an engagement ring selfie to show it off.

 Things to avoid

 When cleaning an engagement ring, don’t use any abrasive substances, including toothpaste, bleach, baking soda, window cleaner, or acetone.
 These are harmful to diamonds but especially to colored gems, like morganite and other rare stones.
-Also try to avoid using standard gold and silver polishes — these may work well on your silverware and vases, but not all formulas are suitable for the metal bands on engagement rings.
-Lastly, you might think that ultrasonic devices are a foolproof solution for how to clean an engagement ring at home, but the tiny vibrations can sometimes loosen rings with delicate stones and pavé settings.
+Also try to avoid using standard gold and silver polishes—these may work well on your silverware and vases, but not all formulas are suitable for the metal bands on engagement rings.
+Lastly, you might think that an ultrasonic jewelry device is a foolproof solution for how to clean an engagement ring at home, but the tiny vibrations can sometimes loosen rings with delicate stones and pavé settings.